 Kanadajin3’s “White Japanese People – 白人系日本人” is video with commentary from several white people raised in Japan and the challenges they face as racial Others.
 The video is bilingual and very well done, highlighting the perceived connection between race and nationality in Japan.
 Don’t think that Americans and other nationalities don’t do this, too–see “What kind of Asian are you?” for a great response to Americans who do this.
 That still doesn’t make it okay in Japan–it means we need to think more seriously about how subtle and insidious racism can be.

-I’d love to see more stories, especially from non-white minorities in Japan.
+I’d love to see more stories, especially from non-white minorities in Japan, who are by far more marginalized.
 Also, don’t read the comments.